hinst/ksm_please/README.md

     [Service]
     MemoryKMS=true

 There are many unit files, therefore I write a program to update all unit files automatically.
+See `main.go`